 - Sitelinks Extensions– where you can include additional links you think people might find useful

-- Callout Extensions– were you can include guarantees or similar promotion statements to build consumer confidence
+- Callout Extensions– where you can include guarantees or similar promotion statements to build consumer confidence

 - Structured Snippets– where you can include additional information about the features included in your ad.
 You will need to select a category from a predetermined list.